-More than a Medal: A Passport to Culinary Stardom.
+More than a Medal: A Passport to Culinary Stardom

-AS the dust settles on the 8th Pakistan International Culinary Championship (PICC), the industry is buzzing.
-FCI sat down with Ahmad Shafiq, the driving force behind this massive undertaking, to get the inside track on what made Season 8 a milestone for Pakistan’s hospitality sector.
+FCI’s Mel Nathan sat down with Ahmad Shafiq, the driving force behind this massive undertaking, to uncover the inside story of why Season 8 stands as a landmark milestone for COTHM and the Pakistani hospitality sector.

 COTHM Founder President, CEO and is President, Chefs Association of Pakistan (CAP).